ANXIETY THERAPY MISSISSAUGA

 • IFS is a therapeutic approach that views the mind as a system of distinct "parts," each representing different emotions and experiences.
 By identifying and understanding these parts, clients can address internal conflicts that contribute to their anxiety.
 This process fosters self-compassion and allows individuals to integrate their feelings, leading to greater emotional regulation.

 • EFT emphasizes the importance of emotional connection and attachment in relationships, making it a beneficial therapy for those with anxiety.
 It helps clients articulate their emotions and needs while improving interpersonal communication.
-By fostering secure attachment, EFT can alleviate feelings of
+By fostering secure attachment, EFT can alleviate feelings of isolation and emotional overwhelm, helping clients build stronger, more supportive relationships.

 • EMDR helps reduce anxiety by allowing the brain to reprocess distressing memories in a way that lessens their emotional intensity.
 Through guided bilateral stimulation—such as eye movements, tapping, or sounds—the therapy activates both hemispheres of the brain, helping clients integrate past experiences and reduce the physiological stress response.
 Over time, anxiety triggers lose their charge, allowing for greater calm, clarity, and resilience.